retaildevcrews/caf-terraform-landingzones-starter/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/01-terraform.md

 ## Deployment

-If deploying using the provision_environment script:
+Deployment is done using the provision environment script.
+See the script's [README](../../provision_environment/README.md) for usage details.

 ```bash
 # Script to execute from bash shell